 I have the least patience for others on days I physically feel the worse.
 The battle can become a “how to shoot someone who outdrew ya.”
 On those days, hurting people seem to come out of the woodwork and find me.
 I get to choose how I react.
 The more practice I get, the better I am getting at it.

 When we are ill, we usually do not get the rest that we need.
 We don’t feel good.
-Our bodies ache.
+Our bodies ache and are in pain.
 We are tired, exhausted and have no energy to spend on people attacking us.
 Make those people just go away!

 Wish we could twinkle our noses and make them disappear but they are hurting people just like us.
 We all have our hurts in life and some carry them and spill them out on others from time to time.